bitcraft/tailor/README.md

 Currently, this project requires a dedicated PC, touch screen monitor, and an arduino.
-In the near future, it will be possible to run the the booth with a dedicated embedded system and a tablet touch screen PC (no apple or android...yet).
+In the near future, it will be possible to run the the booth with a dedicated embedded system and a tablet touch screen PC for control (no apple or android...yet).

 The vision is using a low cost system like the Raspberry Pi to operate the camera and printer, while a PC tablet (like the microsoft surface x86 only, or yoga) can be used to monitor the